FlowBox/flowbox-dev/README.md

 Now we have to fix some gnome-terminal problems related to Ubuntu.
 Just follow the instructions of [rvm integration gnome terminal](https://rvm.io/integration/gnome-terminal/).
 Close the genome-terminal and open a new one.
 Switch back into the flobox-dev folder.
-Now you are asked to tun on rvm on this folder.
-Accept.
+Now you are asked to turn on rvm for this project folder.
+Accept it.

 Install the proposed ruby version by first install the required dependencies

     $ rvm requirements

 Most likely you have to install the following packages (Ubuntu 12.10)

     $ sudo apt-get install build-essential openssl libreadline6 libreadline6-dev curl git-core zlib1g zlib1g-dev libssl-dev libyaml-dev libsqlite3-dev sqlite3 libxml2-dev libxslt-dev autoconf libc6-dev ncurses-dev automake libtool bison subversion pkg-config

-Now install the propose ruby and prepare the gemset
+Now install the propose ruby and prepare the gemset.
+ATTENTION: Replace the X.X.X with the proposed version.
+Such as

-    $ rvm install ruby-1.9.3-p286
+    $ rvm install ruby-X.X.X
-    $ rvm current ruby-1.9.3-p286
+    $ rvm use ruby-X.X.X
     $ rvm gemset create flowbox
     $ gem install rake

 ### The Rake File
 Now we are ready to use Rake to build the core libs of FlowBox.

+    $ rake clone
     $ rake dependencies
     $ rake build

+## My Fist Application
+Probably you have recognized, that 'flowbox-dev' provides a folder called 'application'.
+Thats exactly the place to seed our application.